GTMStack

 Native Integrations

-Native integrations are built-in connectors provided by one or both of the tools you are connecting.
+Native integrations are built-in connectors provided by one or both of the tools you’re connecting.
 Salesforce’s AppExchange and HubSpot’s marketplace are full of these.
-A classic example: connecting your email sequencing tool to your CRM using the vendor’s own integration.

 The upside is speed.
-You can typically enable a native integration in an afternoon, and the vendor handles the sync logic, error handling, and API versioning.
+You can typically enable a native integration in an afternoon, and the vendor handles sync logic, error handling, and API versioning.
 The downside is rigidity.
 Native integrations expose a fixed set of fields and sync rules.
-If your GTM process requires a custom object or a non-standard field mapping, you hit the wall fast.
-Native integrations also create a black box — when something fails, you are at the mercy of the vendor’s support team to diagnose it.
+If your GTM process requires a custom object or non-standard field mapping, you hit the wall fast.
+Native integrations also create a black box.
+When something fails, you’re at the mercy of the vendor’s support team to diagnose it.

-Use native integrations when: the use case is standard, the data volume is low to moderate, and you do not need custom transformation logic.
+Use native integrations when: the use case is standard, the data volume is low to moderate, and you don’t need custom transformation logic.

 iPaaS (Integration Platform as a Service)

 iPaaS tools like Workato, Tray.io, and Make sit between your systems and provide a visual workflow builder for data movement.
-They are a step up from native integrations in terms of flexibility — you can map custom fields, add conditional logic, and chain multiple systems together in a single workflow.
+They’re a step up from native integrations in flexibility.
+You can map custom fields, add conditional logic, and chain multiple systems together.

 The trade-off is operational complexity. iPaaS workflows are easy to build and hard to maintain.
-After six months, a mid-size GTM team typically has 30 to 50 workflows running across their stack, and no single person understands all of them.
-When a workflow fails silently — and they do — tracking down the root cause means reading through a visual flow that was built by someone who may no longer be on the team.
+After six months, a mid-size GTM team typically has 30 to 50 workflows running, and no single person understands all of them.
+When a workflow fails silently, and they do, tracking down the root cause means reading through a visual flow built by someone who may no longer be on the team.

 Custom API Integrations

 Custom integrations involve writing code that directly calls the CRM’s API.
 This gives you full control over data transformation, error handling, retry logic, and sync timing.
-It is also the most expensive pattern in terms of engineering time.
+It’s also the most expensive pattern in engineering time.

 Custom API integrations make sense in two scenarios: when you need to move high volumes of data with specific transformation logic, or when the CRM’s API offers capabilities that no native or iPaaS integration exposes.
-For example, Salesforce’s Bulk API 2.0 allows you to upsert 10,000 records per batch with automatic duplicate matching — a capability that most iPaaS tools do not surface natively.
+Salesforce’s Bulk API 2.0, for example, allows you to upsert 10,000 records per batch with automatic duplicate matching.
+Most iPaaS tools don’t surface this capability natively.

 Bi-Directional Sync vs. One-Way Sync